PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 **Actionable Intel:**

 - Continue surveillance.
 Avoid direct engagement.
-- Gather specific data relating to attachment of Silver Flame agents.
+- Gather specific intel on attachment of Silver Flame agents.
 - Assess opportunities for discreet acquisition of the artifact.

 **Priority:** High.
 Potential significant value to Clan operations.
 Potential significant detriment to Church operations in Sharn if acquired.